 Kosher or sea salt

-Cook for 40 minutes, untouched, with oven unopened.
-After 40 minutes, use tongs and carefully turn the chicken over, breast side up, cooking for an additional 20 minutes.
-Depending on how big the bird is, you may need to add 10 minute increments to your cooking time.
-Temp the chicken in the thickest part of the breast, as the thermometer should read 165*F at finish.
-Cover with tin foil and let cool for 10 minutes before serving.
+4) Cook uncoved for 40 minutes, with oven unopened.
+After 40 minutes, use tongs to carefully turn the chicken over, breast side up, cooking for an additional 20 minutes.
+Depending on how big the bird is, you may need to add 5 minute increments to your cooking time.
+Temp the chicken in the thickest part of the breast, the thermometer should read 165*F at finish.
+Using tongs, squeeze the roasted lemon on the chicken and vegetable then cover with foil and let rest for 10 minutes before serving.